Liberalism: History

 The development into maturity of classical liberalism took place before and after the French Revolution in Britain.
 Adam Smith's The Wealth of Nations, published in 1776, was to provide most of the ideas of economics, at least until the publication of John Stuart Mill's Principles in 1848.
 Smith addressed the motivation for economic activity, the causes of prices and wealth distribution, and the policies the state should follow to maximise wealth.
 The radical liberal movement began in the 1790s in England and concentrated on parliamentary and electoral reform, emphasizing natural rights and popular sovereignty.
 Radicals like Richard Price and Joseph Priestley saw parliamentary reform as a first step toward dealing with their many grievances, including the treatment of Protestant Dissenters, the slave trade, high prices and high taxes.

 In Latin America, liberal unrest dates back to the 18th century, when liberal agitation in Latin America led to independence from the imperial power of Spain and Portugal.
 The new regimes were generally liberal in their political outlook and employed the philosophy of positivism, which emphasized the truth of modern science, to buttress their positions.
 In the United States, a vicious war ensured the integrity of the nation and the abolition of slavery in the South.
-Historian Don Doyle has argued that the Union victory in the American Civil War (1861–1865) greatly boosted to the course of liberalism.
+Historian Don H. Doyle has argued that the Union victory in the American Civil War (1861–1865) greatly boosted the course of liberalism.
+In the 19th century, English liberal political philosophers were the most influential in the global tradition of liberalism.

 During the 19th and early 20th century, in the Ottoman Empire and the Middle East, liberalism influenced periods of reform, such as the Tanzimat and Al-Nahda; the rise of secularism, constitutionalism and nationalism; and different intellectuals and religious groups and movements, like the Young Ottomans and Islamic Modernism.
 Prominent of the era were Rifa'a al-Tahtawi, Namık Kemal and İbrahim Şinasi.
 However, the reformist ideas and trends did not reach the common population successfully, as the books, periodicals, and newspapers were accessible primarily to intellectuals and segments of the emerging middle class.
-Many Muslims saw them as foreign influences on the world of Islam.
+Many Muslims saw them as foreign influences on the Muslim world.
 That perception complicated reformist efforts made by Middle Eastern states.
 These changes, along with other factors, helped to create a sense of crisis within Islam, which continues to this day.
 This led to Islamic revivalism.